jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/listingPage/envelopeChain/envelopeChain.rst

    :width: 600
    :align: center

 2. In opened section you can find complete list of envelopes from this chain ordered by receive date in descending order.
 Current envelope highlighted with color.
-Click on other envelopes will open desired envelope in new tab
+Clicking other envelopes will open desired envelope in new tab

 .. image:: pic_envelopeChain/chain06.png
    :width: 600